There are Irish links to many of the world's most popular holidays!

 The custom of Halloween was brought to America by Irish famine emigrants in the 1840s.
 The use of pumpkins for Jack-o-lanterns only started in America, as they are native to the country.
 In Ireland, they usually used turnips instead.

-- Groundhog day is celebrated on February 2, just a day after the feast of Imbolc or St. Bridget's Day, a Gaelic festival marking the beginning of spring.
-Most commonly it is held on 1 February, or about halfway between the winter solstice and the spring equinox.
+Groundhog Day is celebrated on February 2, just a day after the feast of Imbolc or St. Brigid's Day, a Gaelic festival marking the beginning of spring.
+Most commonly it is held on February 1, or about halfway between the winter solstice and the spring equinox.

-- Independence Day or the Fourth of July would never have happened if it weren't for all those Irish generals and Declaration signatories from Ireland.
+Independence Day, the Fourth of July in the US, would never have happened if it weren't for all those Irish generals and Declaration signatories from Ireland.